-The Field Studies Program is designed to meet the requirements of the Navy’s International Program Office, the Joint Security Cooperation Education and Training (JSCET) Manual and DoD Field Studies Program Guidance.
-This program gives the international officer a balanced understanding of the United States and an increased awareness of the basic issues of internationally recognized human rights.
+This program is designed to meet the requirements of the Navy’s International Program Office, the Joint Security Cooperation Education and Training (JSCET) Manual and DoD Field Studies Program Guidance.
+It gives international officers a balanced understanding of the United States and an increased awareness of the basic issues of internationally -recognized human rights.

 Travel includes exposure to American government institutions, judicial system, human rights, political processes, civil-military relations, role of the free press and communications media, diversity of American society and life, and free enterprise system and our free market system across the U.S.

 Opportunities During the Program